simonsobs/socs/docs/agents/wiregrid_kikusui.rst

  - kikusui-port is an asigned port for the KIKUSUI power supply.
    (The converter has four D-sub ports to control multiple devices connected via serial communication.
-   Communicating device is determined by the ethernet port number of the converter.)
+   Communicating device is determined by the Ethernet port number of the converter.)

 Docker Compose
 ``````````````